Lightspace-Official/Lightnote/README.md

 # Lightnote
 A lightweight text editor, made using Python.
+Now archived and no longer under development.

 ## How to use
 1. Download from the Lightnote website